 We are committed to ensuring COVID-19 vaccines get to the people who need them.
 In September 2020, alongside other industry leaders, Emma Walmsley, our CEO, signed a list of commitments to ensure global equitable access to COVID-19 vaccines and treatments.

 Developing COVID-19 treatments

 Alongside our work to develop adjuvanted COVID-19 vaccines, we are continuing to work hard to find other ways to help tackle the pandemic, including exploring potential therapeutic or treatment options for COVID-19 patients.

 What is antibody therapy?

 Our immune system fights infections by recognising antigens on the surface of invading viruses and bacteria.
-It makes antibodies to destroy antigens.
+It then makes antibodies to destroy those antigens.
 Antibody therapy uses monoclonal antibodies which are produced, or cloned, from immune cells in a lab.
 By targeting specific antigens, they could help our immune system fight diseases such as COVID-19.

 Taking action to deliver high-demand consumer healthcare products

 GSK Consumer Healthcare is prioritising actions in its supply chain to deliver more products that are in high demand, due to COVID-19.
 This includes increasing production for pain relief brands such as Panadol and multi-vitamins and dietary supplements such as Emergen-C and Centrum.

 We are also supporting frontline healthcare workers and other people in need through donations of our consumer healthcare products to hospitals, health authorities and charities around the world.
 So far, we have donated over half a million products across 25 countries.